-'''

 runcat.cmd -localize -cleanup -help

-'''

 Some physical item names on disk might become corrupted by a third-party ftp program.
 You can discover this issue if you notice catalog errors about failing to read items, and you can see the issue using a tool such as File Explorer on Windows systems.
 For example, the correct file name of "/system/privs/sa%2esales" might become "/system/privs/sa%252esales".
 The ftp program changed the escape character from '%' to '%25'.
-If you use the ftp program multiple times, then the error repeats, so the file name might become similar to the following: "sa%2525252525252esales".
+If you use the ftp program multiple times, then the error repeats, so the file name might become program multiple times, then the error repeats, so the file name might become similar to the following: "sa%25252525252522528ales".